 Within each group, FAS will create a queue of items in chronological order.
 Entries will be processed according to priority and the availability of funds.
 All suspended entries will initially be placed in Group 4.
 However, HMRC are able to re-prioritise entries by promoting them to Group 1 in certain circumstances.

 Adjustment transactions input by HMRC will be suspended in Groups 2 and 3 dependant on the type of adjustment being made.

-Note: if a specific payment is made to clear an entry in suspense, as soon as IEPN is invoked, the entry ‘disappears’ from suspense, even though at this stage it won’t have actually cleared.
-It therefore won’t be displayed in Display FAS Suspense Account (DFSA).
+Note: if a specific payment is made to clear an entry in suspense, as soon as IEPN is invoked, the entry ‘disappears’ from suspense, even though at this stage it will not have actually cleared.
+It therefore will not be displayed in Display FAS Suspense Account (DFSA).
 Instead, the transaction List Payment/Withdrawal Notification (LPWN) can be used to display information on entries set aside for specific payment.